Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 ### Hacktivist: Attackers who hack systems to make a political statement, promote a social cause, or protest.
 ### State-Sponsored: Highly advanced hacking groups funded by governments to conduct cyber espionage or attack critical infrastructure.

+# Types Of Testing :

+### Black-Box-testing: Is testing that involves zero knowledge or information about organizations digital infrastructure and or assets.
+This test is used to assess the overall security posture of an organization, from publicly available information to misconfigurations and social engineering.
+Black-box testing simulates a real attack scenario and as a result is extremely comprehensive and granular.
+### White-Box-testing: In this test the complete digital infrastructure and assets are disclosed to the penetration tester and is primarily used by organizations to test specific sections/areas or to perform a complete security audit.
+### Grey-Box-testing: Involves combining both white and black box testing to simulate attacks from both insiders and outsiders ( external threats ) .
+Note: some knowledge of the digital infrastructure is disclosed, not all.

 ---

 # Types Of Attack :